Table of Contents

 Final Thoughts: A Fantastic Day in Zion National Park – A Symphony of Nature’s Wonders

-Zion National Park is probably our favorite of all the Utah 5 National Parks.
+Zion National Park is probably our favorite of all the Utah 5 national parks.
 Adding hikes to your itinerary when spending time in Zion National Park will give you a better perception of the park.
 We loved watching the deer graze every evening, quite unfazed by the human activity around them.
 You should plan an itinerary for spending a day in Zion National Park so you can make the most of your time in the park.
-Bryce Canyon is our next destination, however, we leave Zion with a few favorite hikes and incredible memories.
+Bryce Canyon is our next destination; however, we leave Zion with a few favorite hikes and incredible memories.